Tips for Grad School Letters of Recommendation

 - Follow up on your requests.
 It is your responsibility to check with the school or program to make sure that your letters of recommendations have been received.
 You may send a personal reminder email one week before your deadline.
 Remember that your professors do not owe you recommendations.
 Be sure to let them know what you hear from the programs, even if you don’t get the results that you wanted.
 And don’t forget to thank them for their time and effort.

-For email requests, consider using the following template, personalized to your situation:
+If you’re wondering how to request a recommendation letter via email, consider using the following template, personalized to your situation:

 Dear [Individual’s Name],

 My goal is to have my application ready to submit by [date].
-If you would let me know that you’re willing and able to write this letter, I will follow up and send supporting materials: [include a list of everything you plan to send to help them write the letter].
+If you would let me know that you’re willing and able to write this letter, I will follow up and send supporting materials: [include a list of everything you plan to send to help them write the letter]

 Thank you for your consideration,